uppedtrout/Better-config/README.md

 I could see clearly now that the three carvings on the stone monument were glowing a flame red colour, as though the rock were on fire.
-The figures were murmuring together in prayer or invocation, of which only a few words could be heard, and these in some unknown tongue; though, ANU have mercy on my soul!, these rituals are not unknown toDownloaded from www.holybooks.com me any longer.
+The figures were murmuring together in prayer or invocation, of which only a few words could be heard, and these in some unknown tongue; though, ANU have mercy on my soul!, these rituals are not unknown to me any longer.
 The figures, whose faces I could not see or recognise, began to make wild passes in the air with knives that glinted cold and sharp in the mountain night.